Pre-Clinical Studies of ExoPTEN

-The study indicates the ability to make new connections, effectively repairing the break in the spinal cord, at least partially.
+The study indicates that ExoPTEN therapy enables new connections to be made, effectively repairing the transected spinal cord, at least partially.

-In humans this may facilitate in successful cases even partial recovery, providing patients with a better outcome than has been possible up to now.
+For humans, this study suggests that ExoTherapy may facilitate even a partial recovery, providing patients with a better outcome than had been possible to date.

 Intranasal ExoPTEN promotes Axon growth functional recovery

 - Weekly BBB locomotor scores of SCI rats left untreated (Transection), or treated with Intranasal Exosome (Exosome IN), or intranasal Exosome with PTEN-siRNA (ExoPTEN IN).